aramis-lab/NOW-2023/jupyter-book/index.md

 # Overview

 This practical session will give an introduction to code and data versioning.

-The first part will guide you through the usage of GIT for code versioning, while the second part will explain how to use GIT with DVC in order to perform code and data versioning.
+The first part will guide you through the usage of [Git](https://git-scm.com) for code versioning, while the second part will explain how to use [Git](https://git-scm.com) with [DVC](https://dvc.org) in order to perform code and data versioning.

 The objective of the tutorial is to gain knowledge on:

-- how to use GIT in a basic way in order to properly version your code
+- how to use [Git](https://git-scm.com) in a basic way in order to properly version your code.
-- how to use DVC with GIT in order to version your data
+- how to use [DVC](https://dvc.org) with [Git](https://git-scm.com) in order to version your data.
-- how to describe your expriments as configuration files to make them easily reproducible
+- how to describe your expriments as data pipelines, encoded as YAML files, to make them easily reproducible.

 ## Running interactively the notebooks

 To run interactively the content of this book you have two options: run it locally or use Colab.

+If you have a system on which you are used to work with the command-line, then we encourage you to try following the session with a local setup.
+The benefit will be that you will leave the tutorial with your system configured and ready to use.

+If you are not used to work with the command line of your system, we encourage you to follow the turorial online on Collab.

 ::::{tab-set}